Remco28/github_dashboard/NEXT_STEPS.md

 - [ ] Restore radio and slider back to orange!
 - [ ] Add better distinction for sections.

+## Content
+- [ ] Explain how system resources are shared between Windows and WSL
+- [ ] Explain how you know which environment you're in.
+The program Windows Terminal, but the system you're in could be Ubuntu or Windows.

 ## Filters & Time Window
 - [ ] Support activity windows beyond 365 days (e.g., 730 days)
 - [ ] Consider an "All time" option with clear rate-limit guidance